 2. Optimization of Tables

 The great news is that you can optimize tables without using any plugins.
 All you need to do is go to phpMyAdmin, select your database, click on Check all, then on Optimize table.
 You can perform this task even if you have multiple pages.
+An important part of your WordPress Site.

 3. Get Rid of Spam Comments

-It is very likely to get hit by these kind of “bugs”, especially if your site is popular.
+It is very likely to get hit by this kind of “bugs”, especially if your site is popular.
 So, if you wish to get rid of the spam comments from your database, there is a very manageable approach to doing this.
 Go to the Spam tab from Comments and restore the comments wrongly marked as spam.
 After that, it is just a matter of deleting the spammy comments by pressing the Empty Spam button.

 It is recommended to perform this clean-up every week if your site is prone to having this spam problem.